-In our previous article (Pipes and Bends –Part 1) we discussed about the difference between a pipe and a tube, meaning of nominal diameter and schedule of a pipe.
-In this article we will discuss bends, elbows and miter bends.
+In our previous article (Pipes and Bends –Part 1) we discussed the difference between a pipe and a tube, meaning of nominal diameter and schedule of a pipe.
+In this article, we will discuss bends, elbows and miter bend.

 Bend or Elbow

 There is always a doubt about the terms bends and elbows on ships.
 They are frequently used as synonyms.
 The difference between them is as follows: